daviatkea/rebuild-exercises/README.md

 ### Rules

-- You may make changes to "index.html"
-- You may make changes to "css/style.css"
+- 🚫 You may make changes to "index.html"; however, you are not allowed to alter the order of the elements

 ### Exercise description